phinjensen/phinjensen.com/content/blog/2024/wrong-map-of-europe.md

 - Hrodna, Belarus is listed under its Polish name, Grodno
 - Minsk, Belarus is farther southwest than it should be
 - [Crimea](https://en.wikipedia.org/wiki/Crimea) is a peninsula on the south side of Ukraine (which has been occupied by Russian invaders since 2014), not a country to the north of Ukraine
-- [Tatar](https://en.wikipedia.org/wiki/Tatars#Crimean_Tatars) is not a city in the fake Crimea on this map, but Turkic ethnic group of which a significant population lives in Crimea
+- [Tatar](https://en.wikipedia.org/wiki/Tatars#Crimean_Tatars) is not a city in the fake Crimea on this map.
+The Tatars are a Turkic ethnic group of which a significant population lives in the real Crimea
 - "[Salo](https://en.wikipedia.org/wiki/Salo_(food))" is not a city
 - Rivne and Mykolaiv, Ukraine are listed under their former Russian names (Rovno and Nikolaev, respectively)
 - Kadstbei doesn't exist
-- Moldova's borders stretch to the black sea, cutting into Ukraine
+- Moldova's borders stretch to the Black Sea, cutting into Ukraine
 - Cluj-Napoca, Romania is listed under its Hungarian name (Kolozsvár)
 - Magyarország is the name of Hungary in Hungarian, not a city in Hungary
 - Serbia is listed as "Bosnia and Herzegovina" (see B2 for more)